jy8liu/Module_20/README.md

   ## Description

-    This is a single page React porfolio showcase of projects done on github.
+    This is a React porfolio.

   ## Table of Contents